 7. Consideration of Parcel Split

-PG&E will retain fee title to all 460 acres within Parcels 1016-1023.
+The Stewardship Council Board recommended PG&E retain fee title ownership of the entire 43 acre planning unit.
 Therefore, there is no need for a parcel split.

 8. Strategy for Physical Measures to Enhance the BPVs